Skip to main content

 1. Identifying the Primary Driver

 We look for the root node in your biological network.
-What looks like chronic fatigue may actually be driven by early-stage insulin resistance, which is shifting cellular energy production and hormone balance.
+What looks like chronic fatigue may actually be driven by early-stage insulin resistance, which is changing cellular energy production and hormone balance.

 2. Mapping the Interconnected Pathways